 helping people survive and recover from forced displacement through income-generation

-> In 2016, a group of 25 women within the IDP community banded together to start a business selling eggs.
+In 2016, a group of 25 women within the IDP community banded together to start a business selling eggs.
 It is a nitch market as the next nearest supplier of eggs is over 400km from Kakuma.
 To launch the business, the women took out loans from a local bank to set it all up, complete with their first 450 chickens.
 They sold their first eggs in September 2016.
-They have cared well for the chickens and business has been good and they are slowly paying back their loans.
+They have cared well for the chickens and business has been good.
+They are slowly paying back their loans.
 Drought in the region caused an increase in the cost of water that has cut into their profit margin.
 They want to develop their business to an economy of scale to maximize profit and help them lift their families out of extreme poverty.
-They want to grow their poultry farm to 2,000 chickens.
+They want to grow their poultry farm to 1,500 chickens.

-> Strategy: We are partnering directly with the IDP women co-op and consulting with our friends at the National Council of Churches, Kenya (NCCK).
+Strategy: We are partnering directly with the IDP women co-op and consulting with our friends at the National Council of Churches, Kenya (NCCK).

 Opportunity: IAFR staff continue to visit our IDP friends and the project site 2-3 times a year to offer on-going encouragement and assess how the project is transforming lives.